cszc/Meet-Halfway/README.md

 Save the Google Maps key in a text file called "apikeys.txt" in two places: the top-level directory, and the folder meethalfway

-You will also need a key for the USPS Address Information API: https://www.usps.com/business/web-tools-apis/welcome.htm
+You will also need a key for the [USPS Address Information API](https://www.usps.com/business/web-tools-apis/welcome.htm)

 Save the USPS key in a text file called "uspskey.txt" in the top-level directory